QuTech-Delft/qne-adk/README.md

 <br></br>

 ```
-qne experiment run [OPTIONS]
+qne experiment run [OPTIONS] [EXPERIMENT_NAME]

+  When experiment_name is given ./experiment_name is taken as experiment directory.
+  When experiment_name is not given, the current directory is taken as experiment
+  directory.

+Arguments:
+  [EXPERIMENT_NAME]  Name of the experiment

 Options:
   --block  Wait for the result to be returned.  [default: False]
   --help   Show this message and exit.

 Example:
-  qne experiment run
+  qne experiment run --block experiment_name
 ```
 </details>

 <!--- QNE EXPERIMENT RESULTS --->
 <details closed>
 <summary><b>qne experiment results</b></summary>
-Get the results for an experiment that has been run.
+Get results for an experiment that run successfully.
 <br></br>

 ```
-qne experiment results [OPTIONS]
+qne experiment results [OPTIONS] [EXPERIMENT_NAME]

+  When experiment_name is given ./experiment_name is taken as experiment directory.
+  When experiment_name is not given, the current directory is taken as experiment
+  directory.

+Arguments:
+  [EXPERIMENT_NAME]  Name of the experiment

 Options:
   --all   Get all results for this experiment.  [default: False]